 The Whanganui Rowing Association is a not-for-profit organisation that exists to facilitate the development and sustainability of rowing in the Whanganui region.
-To achieve these goals the organisation relies on grant and corporate funding support.
-We are extremely pleased to once again have the support of key partners Whanganui District Council, Rowing NZ, NZCT and Lion Foundation.
+To achieve these goals, the organisation relies on grant and corporate funding support.